lanalabs/PyLana/tests/README.md

     }
     ```
 * To run the tests contained in `test_users.py` a json with credentials for a user with the role user admin have to be provided in a file named `config_useradmin.json`.
 The format has to be the same as `config.json`.
 Both users have to live in the same organisation on the same LANA Process Mining instance.
-* We require the r analyst role to have access to one log named `Incident_management.csv`.
+* We require the r analyst role to have access to one log named `Incident_management.csv`, one shiny dashboard named `incident-test-shiny-dashboard` and one dashboard named `incident-test-dashboard`.
 * [pytest](https://docs.pytest.org/en/latest/) is required to run the tests.
 It is included in the shipped conda environment.